szetyng/HLP5/documentation.md

 |> executeLSWord
 |> executeSTORE
 ```
 `executeLS`: Checks that the effective address is divisible by four
 `executeLSWord`: Obtains the payload - which is the word stored in `RSrc`/`RContents` - from the register map
 `executeSTORE`: Updates the memory map field of `DataPath` to represent the payload being stored to memory from a register.
-Also updates the register map if required by pre- or post-indexing.
+Also updates the register map if required by pre- or post-indexing

 #### LDRB
 ```